Local Limits of Small World Networks: Local Limit of the Kleinberg Model in Sub-critical Regime: Proof of Theorem

-The closed form of $\mu_{r, n}^0((\overline{G}_n,o_n) = F_n)$ will be more complicated as we no longer have independence and need to work with conditional probabilities.
-Define $T_i$ to be the event that $\overline{G}_n$ and $F_n$ look identical up until the $i$-th step of the BFS process.
-Further, define $M_{F_n}(i)$ be the mark of $i$-th node in $F_n$.
-Then, the left-hand-side of \eqref{closed-forms} is equal to the limit of the following expression:
+The closed form of $\mu_{r,n}^0((\overline{G}_n,o_n)=F_n)$ is more complicated, since we no longer have independence and need to work with conditional probabilities.
+Define $T_i$ to be the event that $\overline{G}_n$ and $F_n$ agree up to the $(i+1)$-th step of the BFS process as before, and let $\mathcal M_{F_n}(i)$ be the mark of the $i$-th node in $F_n$.
+Then the left-hand side of \eqref{closed-forms} is equal to the limit of